samjones00/docs/docs/_documentation/grpc.md

 #### protoc Dart Streams

-Other `protoc` languages will require using their own language constructs for consuming gRPC Streams, here's a [example for Dart](https://todoworld.servicestack.net/#dart) that also has a similarly pleasant API for consuming Server Streams:
+Other `protoc` languages will require using their own language constructs for consuming gRPC Streams, here's the [example for Dart](https://todoworld.servicestack.net/#dart) that also has a pleasant API for consuming Server Streams:

 ```dart
 var stream = client.serverStreamServerEvents(StreamServerEvents()..channels.add('todos'));